aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-item-conversion.md

 [Structured Data](../structured-encryption/structures.md#structured-data)
 has the following requirements:
-- MUST contain an Attribute for every [Structured Data Terminal](../structured-encryption/structures.md#structured-data-terminal) on the Structured Data, and not other Attributes.
+- MUST contain an Attribute for every [Structured Data Terminal](../structured-encryption/structures.md#structured-data-terminal) on the Structured Data, and no other Attributes.

-- Each Attribute MUST be the deserialization of the concatenation of `Terminal Type ID | Terminal Value`, according to [the serialization scheme](./ddb-attribute-serialization.md).
+- Each Attribute MUST be deserializable according to [the serialization scheme](./ddb-attribute-serialization.md).

+### Duplicates

+- Conversion from a Structured Data Map MUST fail if it has duplicate keys
+- Conversion from a Structured Data Number Set MUST fail if it has duplicate values
+- Conversion from a Structured Data String Set MUST fail if it has duplicate values
+- Conversion from a Structured Data Binary Set MUST fail if it has duplicate values